aleskandrsvizins/odin-recipes/README.md

 ### Project: Recipes

 This is first project for HTML practice.
-This is going to be a simple recipe website.
-It will consist of main index page which will have some links.
+This a simple recipe website with basic HTML, no CSS styling.
+It consists of main index page which has links to some of the recipes.

 Skills:

-- HTML
+- Basic HTML
 - Git
 - GitHub
-- VS code
-- ZSH shell in terminal
+- ZSH shell usage in terminal